Gifts to the College of Arms

 PHOTOGRAPHS OF OLD GRANTS

 The present system of enrolling grants of arms dates from 1673, and ensures that the full text of every single grant since then has been preserved for reference in the College’s Record Room.
 The College has records of a large number of grants before 1673, but the amount of detail found in the record varies – sometimes the full text, sometimes an abstract, and sometimes just an uninformative trick or sketch.
 Some grants have been found not to be recorded at all.
 As part of a long-term programme to ameliorate this situation, the College decided to photograph the 58 original grant patents owned by the College and dating from 1494 to 1664.
 The originals are stored in the Muniment Room vault at the College and were not easy to consult quickly.
 An album of photographs was made and shelved with other volumes of Old Grants, enabling the artistic development of patents over almost two centuries to be clearly seen.
 As this was successful, the College decided to assemble photographs of grant patents held outside the College, and started in the year 2000 with ones held by the Public Record Office and the British Library, together with one held by the New England Historic Genealogical Society.
 This yielded 27 photographs of patents from 1467 to 1647.
-Following the initial acquisitions, photographs have been assembled from originals held at: the Bodleian Library; British Library; Centre for Kentish Studies; Clwyd Record Office; Connecticut Historical Society; Devon Record Office; Doncaster Archives; East Sussex Record Office; Essex Record Office; Eton College; Fitzwilliam Museum, Cambridge; Folger Shakespeare Library, Washington; Godalming Museum; Groningen Archives, Holland; Guildhall Library; Hampshire Record Office; Houghton Library, Harvard University; Kings College, Cambridge; Lancashire Record Office; Leiden University Library, Holland; Lincolnshire Archives; Maidstone Museum; Museum of London; National Archives; National Art Library (V & A Museum); National Trust; North Devon Record Office; Northamptonshire Record Office; Royal Library, Stockholm; Sir William Turner’s Hospital, Kirkleatham, Yorks; Society of Antiquaries; Society of Genealogists; Somerset Record Office; Southampton Archives; Suffolk Record Office; Washington Library, California; West Sussex Record Office; Wiltshire Record Office; Yorkshire Archaeological Society; and in private hands.
+Following the initial acquisitions, photographs have been assembled from originals held at many places including: the Bodleian Library; British Library; Centre for Kentish Studies; Clwyd Record Office; Connecticut Historical Society; Devon Record Office; Doncaster Archives; East Sussex Record Office; Essex Record Office; Eton College; Fitzwilliam Museum, Cambridge; Folger Shakespeare Library, Washington; Godalming Museum; Groningen Archives, Holland; Guildhall Library; Hampshire Record Office; Houghton Library, Harvard University; Kings College, Cambridge; Lancashire Record Office; Leiden University Library, Holland; Lincolnshire Archives; Maidstone Museum; Museum of London; National Archives; National Art Library (V & A Museum); National Trust; North Devon Record Office; Northamptonshire Record Office; Royal Library, Stockholm; Sir William Turner’s Hospital, Kirkleatham, Yorks; Society of Antiquaries; Society of Genealogists; Somerset Record Office; Southampton Archives; Suffolk Record Office; Washington Library, California; West Sussex Record Office; Wiltshire Record Office; Yorkshire Archaeological Society; and in private hands.
 The Society has supported this ongoing project with regular cash contributions each year since its inception.

 The White Lion Society’s gift to the College of Arms for 2003 marked a small but significant increment in the heralds’ corporate technological capability: a large and powerful digital camera.
 The College had felt for some time that it was uneconomical for the College, its officers and clients to continue to turn time and time again to professional photographers, when all that was needed was a basic, functional illustration of some item in the records, collections or elsewhere for the purposes of study or reproduction on the College website.
 With a digital camera, a photograph can be saved or (if not good enough) deleted, downloaded on to a computer, e-mailed, uploaded to the website, inserted in a document, turned into a slide or used in a PowerPoint presentation, and printed out for record purposes in any size that pleases.
 The top-of-the-range professional digital camera (a SIGMA SD9 single lens reflex camera) and accessories bought by the Society will enable College staff to meet all of the College's present needs and will take future requirements in its stride too.